mstksg/advent-of-code-2018/README.md

 --------------------------

 Links go to haddock source renders for code, with reflections in the documentation.
-Note that haddock source renders have hyperlinked identifiers, so you can follow any unrecognized identifiers to see where I have defined them in the library.
+Haddock source renders have hyperlinked identifiers, so you can follow any unrecognized identifiers to see where I have defined them in the library.
 Benchmark times for each part are listed after each link.